+Reaffirmed annually during renewal.
 As the therapy pet's handler, I understand and agree that:

-- ▶ I am responsible for all my pet's actions at all times, including but not limited to financial or physical injury. - I shall consider the safety of other people and pets at all times. - ▼ I shall continue my pet's education, refreshing obedience commands, and teaching special commands. - My pet and I shall be clean, neatly groomed and healthy on each visit.
-My pet shall be parasite-free and up to date on all state required vaccinations. - ▼ I will remember at all times that my pet and its actions as well as my behavior, actions, and attitude represent all therapy teams in the eyes of the public. - ▼ I agree to abide by all Love on a Leash® policies and procedures, including any revisions. - ▼ I understand that all therapy teams are volunteers.
-Love on a Leash® is not affiliated with any for-profit entities; therefore, Love on a Leash® trademarks or apparel may not be utilized during any activity that involves any payment of any kind.
-If I, as a handler of a therapy pet, am at work or working in any capacity with my pet, then the Love on a Leash® trademarks and apparel must be removed from the pet until our therapy team's activity is clearly volunteer only. - ▼ If at any time my pet and/or I can no longer do this work due to age, illness, disability or behavior problems, I will stop the work and will notify Love on a Leash®.
-Love on a Leash® Board of Directors reserves the right to make a determination on whether my pet and/or I are suitable to continue on visits. - ▼ I understand and agree that the Love on a Leash® Board of Directors has the complete discretion to disallow my pet or me to continue as a participating member. - ▼ I agree that if I do not or cannot abide by Love on a Leash® policies, procedures and guidelines (including any revisions), my membership may be terminated at the discretion of the Love on a Leash® Board of Directors. - ▼ I give Love on a Leash® permission to use my photograph and the photograph of my pet for the purposes of education or promotion of Love on a Leash® and its programs.
+- I am responsible for all my pet's actions at all times, including but not limited to financial or physical injury. - ♥ I shall consider the safety of other people and pets at all times. - I shall continue my pet's education, refreshing obedience commands, and teaching special commands. - ♥ My pet and I shall be clean, neatly groomed, and healthy on each visit.
+My pet shall be parasite-free and up to date on all state required vaccinations. - I will remember at all times that my pet and its actions as well as my behavior, actions, and attitude represent all therapy teams in the eyes of the public. - ♥ I agree to abide by all of Love on a Leash® policies and procedures, including any revisions. - I understand that all therapy teams are volunteers.
+I understand that Love on a Leash® is not affiliated with any for profit entities.
+Therefore, Love on a Leash® trademarks or apparel may not be utilized during any activity that involves payment of any kind.
+If, as a handler of a therapy pet, I am at work or working in any capacity with my pet, then Love on a Leash® trademarks, IDs, and apparel must be removed from the pet and myself until our therapy team activity is clearly volunteer only. - If at any time my pet and/or I are no longer able to visit due to age, illness, disability or behavior problems, I will stop visiting and will notify Love on a Leash®.
+The Love on a Leash® Board of Directors reserves the right to make a determination on whether my pet and/or I are suitable to continue visiting. - I understand and agree that the Love on a Leash® Board of Directors has the complete discretion to disallow my pet or me to continue as a participating member. - I agree that if I do not or cannot abide by Love on a Leash® policies, procedures, and guidelines (including any revisions), my membership may be terminated at the discretion of the Love on a Leash® Board of Directors. - I give Love on a Leash® permission to use my photograph and the photograph of my pet for the purposes of education or promotion of Love on a Leash® and its programs. - ▼ I have read and agree to abide by the Owner/Handler Agreement. - I have read the Membership Guidelines.